carlgira/CarND-Advanced-Lane-Lines/README.md

 ![image3]
 ![image2]

-In RGB it's possible to use the RED channel, the lane line are visible, in HSV: It's possible to use the V channel, both lines looks good and in HLS: it's possible to use the S channel here, both lines looks good.
+In RGB it's possible to use the RED channel, the lane lines are visible, in HSV: It's possible to use the V channel, both lines look good and in HLS: it's possible to use the S channel here, both lines looks good.

-At the end i only use the V channel from HSV and the S channel from HLS.
+At the end I only use the V channel from HSV and the S channel from HLS.

 ## Sobel Gradient Absolute/Magnitude/Direction threshold